holgerteichgraeber/academic-kickstart/content/publication/clust_comp.md

 +++
-title = "An economic receding horizon optimization approach for energy management in the chlor-alkali process with hybrid renewable energy generation" date = "2014-08-01"
+title = "Clustering methods to find representative periods for the optimization of energy systems: An initial framework and comparison" date = "2019-02-01"

 # Authors.
 Comma separated list, e.g. `["Bob Smith", "David Jones"]`.